QuTech-Delft/cQASM-spec/docs/language_specification/statements/qubit_register_declaration_statement.md

     qubit(\[{INT}\])? {ID}
     ```

-Its form is similar to the declaration of an arbitrary variable, whereby the type of the variable is specified first, _i.e._ [`qubit`](../structure/reserved-keywords.md) denotes that the declared variable is of type _qubit_.
+Its form is similar to the declaration of an arbitrary variable, whereby the type of the variable is specified first, _i.e._ [`qubit`](../type_system/types.md) denotes that the declared variable is of type _qubit_.
-Then, if no square brackets `[ ]` are used directly following the type, a _single qubit_ is declared, else a _qubit register_ is declared containing the number of qubits that is specified within the square brackets.
+The size of the qubit register is declared by an integer value between square brackets `[<number-of-qubits:INT>]`, directly following the type.
+A single qubit can also be declared by omitting the square brackets `[]`.
-Lastly, the name of the qubit (register) is defined as its [identifier](../structure/identifiers.md).
+The name of the qubit (register) is defined through an [identifier](../structure/identifiers.md).

-The declaration of a qubit (register) is optional.
+The declaration of a qubit (register) is _optional_.

 !!! note